cbim/coachesdvhackathon/cards/halftime.md

 commitment.
-- This is a great way to involve the broader community and provide other opportunities for your athletes to model respectful behavior
+- This is a great way to involve the broader community and provide other opportunities **for your athletes to model respectful behavior.**

+##### References & Resouces
+See Coaches Kit for the Sample Sports Reporter Letter and visit [www.CoachesCorner.org](http://www.coachescorner.org/) for community engagement ideas from other coaches.